zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Notes/Micro Theory I - Representing Choice.md

 OK.
 But what about utility functions?

 One direction is straightforward: turning utility functions into our desiderata.
+The other one is sufficiently complex to merit the label of "representation theorems".
+But it's important to pin this down, because we'll want to use utility functions a lot, and we want them to have very solid foundations.